EpycSolutionsEU/aconitum/README.md

 Aconitum is maintained by a dedicated team of contributors:

+- **EpycSolutions Team** - Core Development and Support
     - **David Stüwe** - Lead Developer and Maintainer
-- **EpycSolutions Team** - Core Development and Support

 We appreciate all contributions from the community.
-Contributors are recognized in the respective package's package.json files.
+Contributors are recognized in the respective package's package.json files, if a contributor is working on more than one package, they will be listed inside of this README.md file.